Tribal Libraries Program Grants Guidelines

 Money from the TLP grants program shall be distributed in the following manner:

-When the state library’s budget is finalized by the Department of Cultural Affairs, the TLP coordinator shall calculate the grant award for each eligible tribal library.
-At that time, the TLP coordinator shall send a letter of notification to all eligible tribal libraries informing them of their grant.
+When the state library’s budget is finalized by the Department of Cultural Affairs, the TLP coordinator shall send a letter of notification to all eligible tribal libraries informing them that the grant application process is open along with the timeline for submittals.

 The tribal library’s local budget shall not be reduced by its governing body as a result of eligibility for the TLP grants program.
 Upon demonstrated evidence that such a reduction has occurred, the tribal library shall be ineligible to receive funds from the TLP grants award for one year after the reduction has occurred.